-Southern California Association of Governments and City of Ventura: U.S. 101 Capping Study, Beach+Town
+Southern California Association of Governments and City of Ventura: U.S. 101 Capping Study

 31 Acres, approximately

-Roesling Nakamura Terada Architects, Inc. (RNT) is worked with the City of Ventura and Southern California Association of Governments (SCAG) on the U.S. 101 Capping Project.
-This project is studying the potential of reconnecting the city of Ventura back to the Pacific Ocean coastline, Beach+Town.
-RNT is leading the team to provide Outreach and Urban Design services for the Phase II conceptual plan.
-RNT is working with Caltrans, Union Pacific Railroad, the City and the community to create a functional and economically viable solution for Downtown Ventura and the larger SCAG region.
+RNT worked with the City of Ventura and Southern California Association of Governments (SCAG) on the U.S. 101 Capping Project.
+This project studied the potential of reconnecting the City of Ventura’s urban environment to the beachfront, which are currently bisected by the 101 Freeway.
+RNT also lead the Outreach and Urban Design services for the Phase II conceptual plan.
+Our team worked extensively with Caltrans, Union Pacific Railroad, the City and the community to create a functional and economically viable solution for Downtown Ventura and the larger SCAG region.

-• Develop a realistic and meaningful urban design plan via thorough examination of the existing infrastructure (including planned improvements) and an inclusive community outreach process
+• Develop a realistic and meaningful urban design plan with thorough examination of the existing infrastructure (including planned improvements) and an inclusive community outreach process

-• Increase the Downtown area’s connection to beach to support tourism and locals alike and improve livability via a cleaner and greener community
+• Increase Downtown’s connection to the beach to enhance the experience for tourists and locals by creating a cleaner and greener community

-• Describe design guidelines and implementation strategies that utilize the existing Downtown Specific Plan and resulting Form Based Code
+• Describe design guidelines and implementation strategies that utilize the existing Downtown Specific Plan, resulting Form Based Code

 • Develop a plan that can be implemented through phases over time, (based on funding availability)

-• Continue the dialog regarding freeway capping policy issues in the SCAG region
+• Progress the dialog regarding freeway capping policy issues in the SCAG region

-• Protect existing views and study opportunities to create new viewshed
+• Protect existing coastal views and study opportunities to create new viewshed

 Location: Ventura, CA